- What are the advantages of using LEED for manufacturing facilities?

 The LEED v4.1 O+M Rating System offers a unique performance-based pathway to certify your existing buildings and interior spaces.
 This new rating system uses Arc, a state‐of‐the‐art platform designed to collect, manage, and benchmark your building across five performance categories: Energy, Water, Waste, Transportation, and Human Experience.

-And what does this mean for manufacturing?
 In the manufacturing industry, LEED v4.1 can be used to compare industrial facilities within your company to other similar facilities pursuing high-performance measures from around the world.
 Facility managers and owners can continuously monitor the data and make informed decisions to optimize the building performance based on real-time data and analytics.
 This performance pathway can then be used to certify and recertify the project every 3 years.
 Learn more about LEED v4.1 O+M.

 What are the various LEED resources available for manufacturing?